Wallace E. Boston Jr.: American Public University System

-He joined APUS as Executive VP and CFO in September 2002, and was promoted to President and CEO in June 2004.
+He joined APUS as executive VP and CFO in September 2002, and was promoted to president and CEO in June 2004.
 In that role, and as a member of the APUS Board of Trustees, he led efforts to achieve Title IV participation and regional accreditation with the Higher Learning Commission of the North Central Association in 2006, and also to achieve specialty accreditation for certain degree programs such as business administration.
-Dr. Boston guided APUS through its accreditation with the Higher Learning Commission of the North Central Association in 2006, and in 2007, he led APEI to a successful initial public offering on the NASDAQ Exchange.
-In 2010, Dr. Boston was interviewed by the New York Times for striking a strategic agreement for APUS to provide distance education services for Walmart Associates.
+Boston guided APUS through its accreditation with the Higher Learning Commission of the North Central Association in 2006, and in 2007, he led APEI to a successful initial public offering on the NASDAQ Exchange.
+In 2010, Boston was interviewed by the New York Times for striking a strategic agreement for APUS to provide distance education services for Walmart Associates.

 During his tenure, the university grew from 10,000 students to approximately 100,000 alumni worldwide, and 250 degree and certificate programs.
 His leadership has been instrumental in APUS’s receiving multiple recognitions for academic quality and effective practices in online education by U.S. News & World Report and the Online Learning Consortium, among many other respected national organizations.
 In addition, he was a charter signer of the American College and University Presidents’ Climate Commitment initiative which has driven APUS’s ongoing green building construction and energy conservation practices in the greater Charles Town and Ranson, WV communities.

-In July 2016, Boston was succeeded as APUS president by former Executive Vice President and Provost, Karan Powell, while continuing his leadership role as CEO of APEI to provide strategic and leadership support to APUS, Hondros College of Nursing, and other APEI ventures.
+In July 2016, Boston was succeeded as APUS president by former executive vice president and provost, Karan Powell, while continuing his leadership role as CEO of APEI to provide strategic and leadership support to APUS, Hondros College of Nursing, and other APEI ventures.
 In April 2017, he was named APUS President Emeritus.
 In September 2017, Dr. Boston was reappointed APUS president after the resignation of Dr. Karan Powell.
 In September 2019, Angela Selden was named CEO of APEI, succeeding Boston, who remained APUS president until his planned retirement in August 2020.